cossssmin/tailwindcss-plugin-starter/README.md

 Write your plugin in the `src/index.js`.

-Add tests in the `src/index.test.js` file.

 Use the provided examples or see the [Tailwind CSS plugin documentation](https://tailwindcss.com/docs/plugins).

+### Testing

+Add tests in the `src/index.test.js` file or create your own test files.

+Use `npm run dev` to start the test runner in watch mode.

+Use `npm test` to run the tests once, with a coverage report.

 ### Publishing to npm